-The Capital One Venture Card is an elite travel rewards credit card for people with 700+ credit scores who want to earn free flights and hotel nights without breaking the bank or getting tied down to a single travel provider.
+The Capital One Venture Card is an elite travel rewards credit card for people with 700+ credit scores who don't want to be tied down to a single travel provider.
 With an initial bonus worth $500 in travel and double miles on all purchases, it’s really no wonder why the Venture Card is so popular.
 In fact, Capital One Venture has been among WalletHub’s picks for the best overall credit cards each year since 2008.

 Capital One Venture does charge an annual fee of $95, but there’s no foreign transaction fee.
 Plus, you can use Venture miles to pay for any travel-related charges once they post to your account, which is great for people who like to shop around for the best deals on travel comparison sites.
 That policy gives you a lot of booking freedom relative to most travel rewards cards, especially when you consider how broad of a definition Capital One uses for Venture Card travel charges.